-The IRS recently announced cost-of-living adjustments for 2018.
-Below is a list of some of the key annual limits that will apply to qualified retirement plans in 2018: Compensation limit used in calculating a participant’s benefit accruals: increased to $275,000.
-Elective deferrals to 401(k) and 403(b) plans: increased to $18,500.
-Annual additions to a defined contribution plan: increased to $55,000.
-Catch-up contributions for employees aged 50 and over to 401(k) and 403(b) plans: remains unchanged at $6,000.
-Annual benefit limit for a defined benefit plan: increased to $220,000.
-Compensation dollar limit for defining a “key employee” in a top heavy plan: remains unchanged at $175,000.
-Compensation dollar limit for defining a “highly compensated employee”: remains unchanged at $120,000.
-The full list of 2018 plan limits can be found in IRS Notice 2017-64.
+The IRS recently announced cost-of-living adjustments for 2023.
+Below is a list of some of the key annual limits that will apply to qualified retirement plans in 2023: Compensation limit used in calculating a participant’s benefit accruals: increased to $330,000.
+Elective deferrals to Code Section 401(k) and 403(b) plans: increased to $22,500.
+Annual additions to a defined contribution plan: increased to $66,000.
+Catch-up contributions for employees aged 50 and over to Code Section 401(k) and 403(b) plans: increased to $7,500.
+Annual benefit limit for a defined benefit plan: increased to $265,000.
+Compensation dollar limit for defining a “key employee” in a top heavy plan: increased to $215,000.
+Compensation dollar limit for defining a “highly compensated employee:” increased to $150,000.
+The full list of 2023 plan limits included in Notice 2022-55 is available here.